 Mailchimp is an email marketing service you can use to design and send email campaigns and newsletters.
 Through our integration, you can collect email addresses and grow your subscriber list through any form on your site.
-You can also allow visitors to subscribe to your blog via email.
+You can also add an email subscribe option to your blog.

 If you're having trouble, visit Troubleshooting Mailchimp issues.